gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - no interaction between modules except the data connection between them
 - modifiability and reusability are the property attributes of data flow architecture
 - function is a relation that is deterministic
+- different ways to connect output data of module to input of other modules
+  - batch sequential
+  - pipes (stateless and serve as conduits for moving streams of data between multiple filters)
+  - filters (stream modifiers, which process incoming data and send modified data stream out over pipe to another filter)
+  - *pipes are special cases of filters
+  - close loop process control is another typical data flow architecture

 ### Batch Sequential
 - this architecture is available in the financial sector